As clients get cost-wary, it's getting hard for Infy to sustain profitability gap over rivals

 "I know of at least 3-4 customer discussions during the past few months where the high margin of vendors was used as a tool to negotiate better, lower rates," said an outsourcing consultant based in the US who helps mid-sized customers plan their outsourcing strategy.

-Analysts tracking TCS and Infosys say India's biggest software exporter has been reducing wage costs, among other
+Analysts tracking TCS and Infosys say India's biggest software exporter has been reducing wage costs, among other initiatives, to narrow its profitability gap with Infosys.

 "TCS' strong margin performance through the last 3-4 quarters can be traced to a series of steps that began in early 2009.
 The key focus of margin defence has revolved around controlling the manpower costs, which form 75-80% of total costs for Indian techs," CLSA Analysts Bhavtosh Vajpayee and Nimish Joshi said in a report.